flutter/website/src/docs/codelabs/explicit-animations.md

 which represents the current value of the animation within the range of other frame values.
-`AnimationController` is **playable**&mdash;it provides controls for triggering chnages to its `value` property (between its `lowerBound` and `upperBound`) over time (whatever value is passed for the `duration` parameter).
+`AnimationController` is **playable**&mdash;it provides controls for triggering changes to its `value` property (between its `lowerBound` and `upperBound`) over time (whatever value is passed for the `duration` parameter).
 Once triggered, `AnimationController`